Lily Bily

 Lily Bily is a 2018 Nepalese drama romance film, directed by Millan Chams, and film penned by highly paid screenwriter Pradeep Bhardwaj.
 The film is produced by Govinda Shahi, and Sudip Khadka under the banner of Kafia Films.
 The film stars Pradeep Khadka, Priyanka Karki, Jassita Gurung, and Anoop Bikram Shahi in the lead roles.

 Plot

-Aabvash (Pradeep Khadka) and Shrutee (Jassita Gurung) two meet in Scotland, the both whom come from different backgrounds.
-Both of them start to look for their soul mate inside one another before falling on the love with them self's.
+Aabvash (Pradeep Khadka) and Shrutee (Jassita Gurung) meet in Scotland.
+Coming from different backgrounds, they begin to discover their soulmates in each other before ultimately falling in love with themselves.